FUSER: Feed-Forward MUltiview 3D Registration Transformer and SE(3)$^N$ Diffusion Refinement: Experiments

 \subsection{Experimental Settings}

 \textbf{Implementation Details.} We train {FUSER} with sequence lengths randomly sampled from 2 to 50 to accommodate varying scan set sizes.
 The loss weights $\gamma_t$ and $\gamma_p$ in loss~\ref{loss2} are both 0.1, and the Huber threshold $\beta$ in loss~\ref{pointloss} is 0.06.
 For {FUSER-DF}, we follow~\cite{jiang2023se} with $T{=}200$ diffusion steps during training and 10 denoising steps at inference, setting the perturbation weight $\gamma{=}0.1$ in Eq.~\ref{diff2}.
 We train on four large-scale indoor datasets, 3DMatch~\cite{zeng20173dmatch}, ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, and ArkitScenes~\cite{baruch2021arkitscenes}, for 2 epochs using the Adam optimizer (learning rate $5{\times}10^{-5}$, weight decay 0.05) with a linear decay schedule down to $1{\times}10^{-8}$.
-All experiments are executed in PyTorch on 8 NVIDIA L20 GPUs (45 GB memory each).
+Training uses 8 NVIDIA L20 GPUs (45 GB each), and evaluation uses a single GPU.
 FUSER has $\sim$0.6B parameters.

 \textbf{Metrics.} We evaluate registration accuracy using rotation and translation errors (RE/TE) on ScanNet and Registration Recall (RR) on 3DMatch and ArkitScenes, as in~\cite{wang2023robust,yew2021learning,gojcic2020learning,choy2020deep}.
-More details are provided in the Appendix~\ref{eva}.
+More details are provided in Appendix A.